mariesophiet/master_thesis/docs/developer_information/project_scripts.md

 **Note:** The command-line mode does not support parsing both result types in one call.
 Use interactive mode to combine the parsing of computational performance and TLS performance data in a single session.

 ### performance_data_parse.py
 This script contains functions for parsing raw computational benchmarking data, transforming unstructured speed and memory test data into clean, structured CSV files.
-It processes CPU performance results and memory usage metrics gathered from Liboqs for each algorithm and operation across multiple test runs and machines.
+It processes CPU performance results and peak memory usage metrics gathered from Liboqs for each algorithm and operation across multiple test runs and machines.
 This script is **not to be called manually** and is only invoked by the `parse_results.py` script.

 ### tls_performance_data_parse.py
 This script processes TLS performance data collected from handshake and OpenSSL speed benchmarking using PQC, Hybrid-PQC, and classical algorithms.
 It extracts timing and cycle count metrics from both TLS communication and cryptographic operations, outputting the results into clean CSV files for analysis.
 This script is **not to be called manually** and is only invoked by the `parse_results.py` script.